 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-He has served as President of the Cathedral Organists’ Association.
-He has worked with some of the UK’s leading orchestras.
-Andrew’s concerts with the Philharmonia Orchestra have included many of the major choral works: Mahler’s 8th Symphony, Beethoven’s 9th Symphony, Britten War Requiem, Brahms Requiem, Elgar’s The Dream of Gerontius and The Kingdom, Walton Belshazzar’s Feast, Poulenc Gloria and Duruflé Requiem.
-He has also worked with the Royal Philharmonic Orchestra, City of Birmingham Symphony Orchestra, London Mozart Players, English Chamber Orchestra, Orchestra of St Luke’s, Britten Sinfonia, Aarhus Symfoniorkester and the BBC Concert Orchestra.
-Recent conducting engagements have included the BBC Proms, Amsterdam Concertgebouw and Tokyo Suntory Hall.
-He regularly runs choral courses in various countries.
+Andrew’s concerts conducting the Philharmonia Orchestra have included: Mahler’s eighth symphony, Beethoven’s ninth symphony, Britten's War Requiem, the Brahms Requiem,, Elgar’s The Dream of Gerontius and The Kingdom, Walton's Belshazzar’s Feast, Poulenc's Gloria and the Duruflé Requiem.
+He has also worked with: Royal Philharmonic Orchestra, City of Birmingham Symphony Orchestra, London Mozart Players, Britten Sinfonia, Orchestra of St Luke’s (New York), Aarhus Symfoniorkester, BBC Concert Orchestra.
+Venues have included the BBC Proms, Amsterdam Concertgebouw, Verbier Festival, Tokyo Suntory Hall, Konzerthaus Berlin and Singapore Esplanade.